-Maryland also named the thoroughbred as the official state horse in 2003.
+Maryland also named the thoroughbred the official state horse in 2003.
 All thoroughbred horses trace their lineage to three stallions.
-These were brought to Great Britain from the Middle East over three-hundred years ago.
+These were brought to Great Britain from the Middle East over three hundred years ago.

 Massachusetts – Right Whale

 In recent years, researchers have spotted a few right whale calfs off the coast of Massachusetts.
-The right whale was chosen due to the significance of the whaling industry in the state.
+The right whale was chosen due to the state’s significance of the whaling industry.

 Michigan – White-Tailed Deer

-The deer was considered for state mammal position because of Zeeland fourth-graders who campaigned to include them among Michigan’s official state symbols.
+The deer was considered for the state mammal position because of Zeeland’s fourth-graders, who campaigned to include them among Michigan’s official state symbols.

 Minnesota – None

-Minnesota has adopted some other creatures as part of their state symbols.
-The common loon is the official state bird of Minnesota, while the Blanding’s turtle (Emydoidea blandingii) is proposed as the official state reptile of Minnesota.
-Minnesota also adopted the monarch butterfly (Danaus plexippus) as the official state butterfly in 2000.
+Minnesota has adopted some other creatures as part of its state symbols.
+The common loon is the official state bird of Minnesota, while Blanding’s turtle is proposed as the official state reptile of Minnesota.
+Minnesota also adopted the monarch butterfly as the official state butterfly in 2000.

 Mississippi – White-Tailed Deer

-Mississippi designated the white-tailed deer (Odocoileus virginianus) as the official state land mammal in 1974 and Mississippi’s state water mammal, the bottlenose dolphin.
-In 1997 the red fox was also recognized as a mammal symbol of Mississippi.
+Mississippi designated the white-tailed deer as the official state land mammal in 1974, and Mississippi’s state water mammal, the bottlenose dolphin.
+In 1997 the red fox was also recognized as a symbol of Mississippi.